zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 It does not move.

 [APZ 155.3] (# apz155.3) # apz155.3 .ref .apz} "Bhikkhu Nowhere
-Does not collect. ”The Ussadayo (defilement) is an animal.
+Does not collect.
+"The Ussadayo (defilement) is an animal.
 Vessassadaya Mohussadaya, Manussadaya, Dittussadaya, Kammussadaya Does not, does not produce.
 Does not cause, anywhere means somewhere inside Or outside means.